 Citation:Polygon data is from BodyParts3D

-Our liver is an amazing organ, one of the larges in our body, it is responsible for over 500 separate functions.
+Our liver is an amazing organ, one of the largest in our body, it is responsible for over 500 separate functions.
 It does the heavy lifting in our body of dealing with the breakdown of toxins, alcohol and many other substances.
 When we overwhelm our liver with too much partying and oxidative stress, we can cause damage that leads to fatty liver disease, cirrhosis and scar tissue.
 These rob us of vital liver functions that are so critical for a healthy, active life.

 To combat the effect of the oxidants and free radicals our bodies use antioxidants.
 These elements are a broad class of chemicals often found in herbs, fruits, nuts and vegetables that can react with and remove the oxidants and free radicals.
 Filling our bodies with these in our diet reduces oxidative stress damage.

-A Simple Recipe with a power result.
+A Simple Recipe with a powerful result.

-You can find the recipe in the blog.
 I love this with fresh seasonal berries.
 The Ginger Bites add small explosions of sweet, warm ginger flavor.
 Try it with a splash of your favorite nut milk for a sub-400 calorie start to your post-party day.